leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 The first version of the CLI focus exclusively on the setup of Leon.
 And it's moving forward well!

-I let Divlo and Arthur tell us more about it as they are the heroes working on this essential piece.
+I let Théo and Arthur tell us more about it as they are the heroes working on this essential piece.

 ### What Has Been Done

-👋 Hey, I'm [Divlo](https://github.com/Divlo), a Full Stack developer who loves open source.
+👋 Hey, I'm [Théo](https://github.com/theoludwig), a Full Stack developer who loves open source.

 We're currently working hard to achieve the goal of **making the installation of Leon much easier** for newcomers, we prefer to prepare the basic features first before to **open source the first version**.